acuminous/twiki-gherkish-feature-parser/README.md

 ## State Machine

-The parser uses a state machine which transitions between states in response to certain events.
-The event are determined by asking the current state whether it can handle a line of text from the feature specification.
-The state maintains a list of potential events, which it asks to handle the line of text.
-The first event that supports the line of text will parse the text and dispatch the event data to the current state.
-If no event accepts the line of text, then a MissingEventHandler event is dispatched instead.

-When handling an event, the state may do one or more of the following
+The parser uses a state machine which transitions between states (e.g. InitialState, DeclareFeatureState) in response to specific events (e.g. Annotation, Feature, etc).
+When encoutering an event, the state may do one or more of the following...

 - Use the event data to **build** an internal representation of the feature
 - Ask the state machine to **transition** to a new state
 - Ask the state machine to **unwind** to a previously checkpointed state
 - Ask the state machine to **dispatch** the event again (after transitioning or unwinding)
 - Ask the state machine to **interpret** the original line of text again (after transitioning or unwinding)
-- **Absorb** the event
+- **Ignore** the event, i.e. do nothing
 - Report an unexpected event
 - Report a missing event handler

-For example, the state machine starts off in the [Initial State](#InitialState).
-If the first line of text in the feature specifciation is `@skip` then this will be intercepted by the [InitialState's](#InitialState) AnnotationEvent.
+For example, the state machine starts off in InitialState.
+If the first line of text in the feature specifciation is `@skip` then this will be translated into an AnnotationEvent.
 The AnnotationEvent will parse the text, resulting in the following event data: `{ name: "skip", value: true }`.
-The event data will be dispatched to the [InitialState's](#InitialState) annotation event handler, which will ask the state machine to move to the [#ConsumeAnnotationsState](#ConsumeAnnotationsState) before redispatching the event data to the [#ConsumeAnnotationsState's](#ConsumeAnnotationsState) annotation event handler.
-The [#ConsumeAnnotationsState's](#ConsumeAnnotationsState) annotation event handler will ask the FeatureBuilder to stash the annotation data until such time as a feature is created.
+The event and data will be dispatched to the InitialState's annotation event handler, which will ask the state machine to transition to the CaptureAnnotationsState and redispatch the event.
+The CaptureAnnotationsState's annotation event handler will stash the event data using until such time as a feature is created.

 ## Events